kuzinmv/osmpie-doc/en/perfect.junction.md

 - [Key:lane_markings](https://wiki.openstreetmap.org/wiki/Key:lane_markings)
 - [Tag:road_marking=solid_stop_line](https://wiki.openstreetmap.org/wiki/Tag:road_marking=solid_stop_line)

-### Future Development Considerations

-Special attention should be directed toward [Proposal:Road_marking_revision](https://wiki.openstreetmap.org/wiki/Proposal:Road_marking_revision), which we support 99%, with the exception that turn arrows and lane text should be designated as way objects.
-Potential point object applications with angle specification in attributes or way angle computation for node-containing ways, incorporating `direction = {forward|backward}` as currently implemented for [traffic signals](https://wiki.openstreetmap.org/wiki/Key:traffic_signals:direction).
+It's worth taking a closer look at the proposal [Proposal:Road_marking_revision](https://wiki.openstreetmap.org/wiki/Proposal:Road_marking_revision).
+This principle of marking editing is supported by OSMPIE except that turn signs and text depicted on the lane must be designated as way objects.
+This approach can also be applied to point objects.
+In such cases, it is necessary to set the angle in the attributes.
+This can be done manually or calculated from the angle of the way to which the node belongs, with the addition of `direction = {forward|backward}`, as is currently applied for [traffic lights](https://wiki.openstreetmap.org/wiki/Key:traffic_signals:direction).